Stevenlutton/Restaurant_Project/README.md

 If you would like to dig deeper into the data yourself I have provided my original data set including only CO Restaurants with a 5 digit zip code, and excluding all records showing a 0 or NULL for the inspection points.
 (Restaurants.csv)

+I used PostgreSQL to filter through the original dataset and have provided SQL queries that I used to get the cleanest and most useful data.

 If you would like to download the original dataset you can do so [here](https://data.colorado.gov/Municipal/Restaurant-Inspections-in-Boulder-County-Colorado/tuvj-xz3m)

 I have also included CSV's and Excel workbooks with pivot tables for the top 10 restaurants in Boulder, Colorado according to Trip Advisor.com, as well as the dataset where I found the license types (co_liquor_licenses)

-I am currently trying to develop an interactive pivot table on my tableau dashboard that will allow you to view any restaurant's inspection details.
-Once this is operational I will hopefully have filters allowing you to look at any restaurant by violation type (critical and not critical) as well as the inspection type.
-I would also like to include geographic data at least for the top 10 and color coding according to poor, fair, marginal, good, and excellent.
+I am developing a personal top 10 that allows you to select your own 10 restaurants to investigate and locate on the map.
+You will be able to highlight specific restaurants from there and see their location on the map and address in the tooltip as well as (maybe a phone number) an interactive table that details the inspections themselves.
+You can then drill them down to their violation group and if they are critical/noncritical. and maybe by inspection type. and restuarant type.